 Author: Vanessa Ngan, Staff Writer, 2002.
 Updated by Amanda Oakley, 2004

 Collagen is a natural substance that is found in skin, muscle, tendons and bones and provides structural support.
 In the dermis (the mid-layer of skin), collagen is made by fibroblast cells.
 It forms a fibrous network on which new cells can grow.
-Through the natural processes of aging, collagen in the dermis is gradually lost and contributes to the formation facial lines.
+Through the natural processes of ageing, collagen in the dermis is gradually lost and contributes to the formation of facial lines.

 Injectable bovine collagen is made of sterile, purified collagen from cow skin.
 Human collagen implants are highly purified and isolated from human skin grown in a laboratory.
 The cells have been grown for the last ten years or so primarily to manufacture living skin-equivalents to treat burns and ulcers.

-When injected into the body's skin both forms of collagen are accepted as if they were the body's own collagen, forming a network of collagen fibres.
+When injected into the body's skin both forms of collagen are accepted as if they were the body's collagen, forming a network of collagen fibres.

 Zyderm® and Zyplast® are popular brands of injectable bovine collagen.
 Others include Resoplast®.
 Human collagen brands include Dermalogen®, Cymetra™, CosmoDerm® and CosmoPlast®.

-Zyderm® and Cosmoderm® are used for fine lines and Zyplast® and CosmoDerm® are used for deeper furrows.
+Zyderm® and Cosmoderm® are used for fine lines, and Zyplast® and CosmoDerm® are used for deeper furrows.

 There are also products derived from porcine collagen, including Evolence™, and Fibrel®.
-Fibrel is injected with the patient's own serum.
+Fibrel is injected with the patient's serum.
 The injections are said to be rather painful and may cause allergic reactions.

-A person's own skin may be used to produce fibroblast cultures (Isolagen®) or a suspension of collagen (Autologen®).
+A person's skin may be used to produce fibroblast cultures (Isolagen®) or a suspension of collagen (Autologen®).
 It can also be mixed with synthetic PMMA beads (Artecoll®).